Need To Know

 Double rooms from £365.13 ($474), including tax at 30.29 per cent.

-Rates include breakfast and afternoon tea, room service, a free laundry service laundry, and all taxes and service charges.
+Rates include breakfast and afternoon tea, room service, and all taxes and service charges.
 Children Cots (free) and extra beds (up to US$95 half board, US$125 full board, a child, a night, depending on the season) for under-12s can be added to one-bedroom villas.
 Pool Master Suites and Pool Junior Suites connect to form two-bedroom Family Junior Suites, accommodating up to four kids.

 Most public areas are pram and wheelchair accessible, except Ocean Grill restaurants and the Moon Bar.
 One Ocean Villa and one Premier Ocean Villa have been specially adapted, and there are electric buggies for disabled guests to use.

 At the hotel